Âé¶¹¹û¶³´«Ã½

 Sumter County Virtual Instruction Program ranks among the top 20% of public schools in Florida for:

-Sumter County Virtual Instruction Program's student population of 7 students has grown by 16% over five school years.
+Sumter County Virtual Instruction Program's student population of 7 students has declined by 81% over five school years.

 Grades Offered